 Inventories are valued at cost (first-in, first-out).
 Inventories in the Special Revenue Fund consisting of expendable supplies held for consumption, are recorded as expenditures when consumed or used rather than when purchased.
-Inventories for commodities are recorded as revenue when utilized.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenditures.